Lou Nova

-Lou Nova (March 16, 1913 – September 29, 1991) also called Cosmic punch was an American boxer and actor.
+Lou Nova (March 16, 1913 – September 29, 1991) also called the Cosmic Puncher was an American boxer and actor.
 Born in Los Angeles, California, the 6 ft 3+1/2 in Nova was the U.S. and World Amateur Boxing Champion in 1935.
 After turning pro, he remained undefeated in his first 22 matches, and won 40 fights in total.
 He was the first top rated boxer to practice yoga, and reportedly did headstands in the dressing room before his title bout with Joe Louis.

 Boxing career

 In 1938, Nova gained an upset win over Britain's Tommy Farr in a 15-round decision.
 Nova had Farr near a knockout in the 14th round when Referee Eddie Josephs started counting as he lay in the ropes.
 However, Farr resumed the fight after the count reached two.
 Both men were in a state of exhaustion in the last round.
 This fight put Nova on the American boxing map as a potential heavyweight title contender.

 He went on to defeat Max Baer in the first televised heavyweight prizefight June 1, 1939, on WNBT-TV in New York.
 The left side of Baer's face was battered out of shape after ten rounds of the most excruciating fighting he had ever undergone, and was bleeding so severely from a severe laceration of the lower lip he could hardly breathe when the referee stopped the bout.
 Nova beat Baer again in 1941, although Nova was knocked down for a brief one count in the 4th from a Baer right hand.
 Baer was subsequently knocked down by a right for a nine count.
 After he got up he was knocked down again by a right hand.
 Referee Donovan stopped the bout when the count was at two.

 Nova was injured badly in a fight with Tony Galento and was treated at a hospital, almost losing an eye.

-On September 29, 1941 he fought Joe Louis for the heavyweight title.
+On September 29, 1941, he fought Joe Louis for the heavyweight title.
 Nova was knocked down once in the 6th round.
 Nova made a poor showing.
 According to Nat Fleischer (The Ring, December 1941, page 4) he didn't win a round and took a terrible beating in the sixth round.
 The end was somewhat controversial because the fight was stopped with just one second left in the round when Nova arose unsteadily from the knockdown.

 Nova went on to box four more years, losing bouts to Lee Savold, Tami Mauriello, Lee Oma, and Joe Baksi.